ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/index.md

 #### Using mongo shell
 {: #accessing-database-introduction-connect-mongoshell}

+[Download the mongo shell](https://www.mongodb.com/download-center/enterprise){: external} as part of the MongoDB Server or as a standalone package.
+To check whether the version is compatible with MongoDB EE 3.6 supported by {{site.data.keyword.ihsdbaas_mongodb_full}}, see [{{site.data.keyword.mongodb}} Release Notes](https://docs.mongodb.com/manual/release-notes/){: external}.

-To use the [mongo shell](https://docs.mongodb.com/manual/reference/program/mongo/index.html){: external} to connect to your databases, run the following command.
+To use the mongo shell to connect to your databases, run the following command.
 You can copy the commmand from the service dashboard.
+For more information about the mongo shell, see [mongo](https://docs.mongodb.com/manual/reference/program/mongo/index.html){: external}.

 ```
 # mongo 'mongodb://<host_name_1>:<port_1>,\